 The tournament comprises men’s and women’s singles and doubles, mixed doubles, and events for wheelchair players and under 18s.
-Angelique Kerber and Novak Djokovic will be looking to defend their solo titles and take a share of the total AU$50 million dollars of prize money on offer.
+Serena Williams and Roger Federer will be looking to defend their solo titles and take a share of the total AU$50 million dollars of prize money on offer.

 Following the huge success of the tournament’s foray into social media activations and live streaming last year, this year’s Social Park area will be the spot for fans to soak up the action from giant LCD screens and get involved with hashtags and photo campaigns.
 Parents can rejoice with the opening of the brand new mini theme park with a NERF battle zone and LEGO play area, as well as some family-friendly food options.

-Prime tickets for the men’s and women’s finals, which take place between January 26-29, are around the AUD$200-400 mark.
-A general admission ticket, granting access to the outdoor courts and Hisense Arena represents good value at AU$25.
+Prime tickets for the men’s and women’s finals, which take place between January 27-28, are around the AUD$200-800 mark.
+A general admission ticket, granting access to the outdoor courts and Hisense Arena represents good value at AU$49.